Strawberry season is short. Make the season last with Oven Dried Strawberries that you can use for months to come.

 We love strawberries in our home.
 Even when they’re not in season, we buy them so that we can enjoy them just on their own or stirred into a big bowl of plain yogurt with a little drizzle of honey.
 That’s one of my favourite summertime breakfasts!

 But, buying strawberries out of season can be rather expensive.
-Here in Toronto, during the off-season months, we usually pay about six dollars for a pint of strawberries that are usually from Mexico.
+Here in Toronto, during the off-season months, we pay about six dollars for a pint of strawberries that are usually from Mexico.
 But, during the month of June and early July, locally grown strawberries are available everywhere and in contrast, they usually cost about three dollars per pint.

 Making strawberries last is not an easy task.
 Even if you buy them at the peak of freshness, they will start to soften and sometimes grow mold in two to three days.
 I’ve tried everything – washing them, not washing them, leaving the stems on, etc. Nothing seems to make them stay fresh after the third day.